prahladyeri/prahladyeri.github.io/_posts/2015-02-04-farewell-wordpress-hello-jekyll.md

 tags: php wordpress jekyll
 ---

-Here I am, signing off from a *self-hosted, over-bloated [WordPress](http://www.wordpress.org)* site and finding a welcome change in [Jekyll](http://jekyllrb.com/), a blog-aware static site generator.
+Here I am, signing off from a self-hosted, over-bloated [WordPress](http://www.wordpress.org) site and finding a welcome change in [Jekyll](http://jekyllrb.com/), a blog-aware static site generator.
 There is nothing new about this, several well-known bloggers have already migrated to Jekyll in the last few years.
 Ever since Tom Preston Werner created this software in 2008 and published his infamous article about [Blogging Like a Hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html), it has become the go-to thing for at least the small and indie bloggers.

 While WordPress is a powerful platform, it can feel over-engineered for simple blogging needs.
-For indie bloggers who don't need the complexities of an RDBMS like MySQL, a static site may be a more efficient solution.
+For indie bloggers who don't need the complexities of a RDBMS like MySQL, a static site could be a more efficient solution.
 The hassles of administering and maintaining various themes and plugins could feel overwhelming at times.
-However, since there weren’t too many alternatives in those days and PHP hosting was way too easy, most ignored this factor.
+However, since there weren’t too many alternatives in those days and PHP hosting was an easy path, many ignored this factor.

 ### How Jekyll can save you hosting costs

 Jekyll generates static sites made of pure HTML/CSS.
 Static sites, unlike dynamic ones, don’t require server-side processing or database queries, which reduces hosting resource usage and speeds up load times.
-This makes static sites both more cost-efficient and faster.

-What this means is that you not only bid adieu to the hassle of hosting your own web server and database, but also avoid costly monthly fees going to your cloud hosting providers.
-That’s because unlike a PHP hosted dynamic site, a static site is much much faster and cheaper.
-In fact, [Github pages](https://github.com/jekyll/jekyll/wiki/Sites) provides you fully free static web hosting for Zero USD per month!
+This makes static sites both cost-efficient and faster.
+In fact, [Github pages](https://github.com/jekyll/jekyll/wiki/Sites) provides you fully free static hosting for Zero USD per month!

 ![migrate-wp-jekyll](/uploads/migrate-wp-jekyll.jpg)